light-mode-image

 This guide provides a comprehensive overview of the changes introduced in the iOS Holder SDK v6.0.0, including breaking changes, new features, and migration steps.

 This release focuses on strengthening trust at issuance, improving predictability in credential handling, and increasing consistency across platforms.
-It introduces Wallet Attestation support, enabling issuers to verify wallet integrity before issuing credentials, while making holder-side integrations more reliable and easier to reason about in production environments.
+It introduces optional SDK Tethering to connect the SDK to your MATTR VII tenant and optional Wallet Attestation support, enabling issuers to verify wallet integrity before issuing credentials.
+Together, these changes make holder-side integrations more reliable and easier to reason about in production environments.

 Key Features

-• Stronger application identity during issuance: Credential issuance flows now consistently use the application's client_id, ensuring the holder is accurately represented when interacting with issuers.
+• Stronger application identity during issuance: Pre-authorized credential issuance flows now pass the application's client_id, ensuring the holder is accurately represented when interacting with issuers.
 This improves compatibility with issuers applying stricter controls.

 • More predictable credential retrieval results: Credential retrieval responses are now more structured and deterministic, explicitly identifying success or failure with guaranteed fields per result type.